-Aico guarantees this Alarm for ten years from the date of purchase against any defects that are due to faulty materials or workmanship.
+Aico guarantees this Alarm for five years from the date of purchase against any defects that are due to faulty materials or workmanship.
 If this Alarm should become defective within the guarantee period, we shall at our discretion repair or replace the faulty unit.
-This guarantee excludes batteries which have degraded due to external factors outside of reasonable use and/or Aico's control.